tbedford/Ant-Allocator/README.md

    multiple of the block header size.
 This has the advantage that when you split a block (and you are doing that based on a request that's rounded up), you are left with a block that is able to contains the block header.
+This is a genius idea that I "borrowed" from Xinu.
+MBed OS seems to do something similar.

 4. And yet another issue related to the previous one.
-When we initialize the heap we should make sure that the heap size is a mutliple of BLOCKHDR_SZ.
+When we initialize the heap we should make sure that the heap size is a multiple of BLOCKHDR_SZ.
 Otherwise we will again end up with odd fragments of memory that could prove problematic (a free block that's not big enough to be added to a free list.)
+But why truncate and no round?
+Well in embedded systems the system memory available for heap is dictated by the hardware.
+There's some kind of fixed memory map.
+So you can't round up, as that may exceed the actual hardware memory available.
+Thus, you have to truncate.

 Here are the macros that will round up or down: